May. 02, 2020

 Other important food sources

 Other important sources are copper, selenium, zinc and iron.
-Copper , present in foods such as leafy greens, dark chocolate and oysters, takes part in several pathways of the immune system such as produce energy and support iron metabolism.
-Iron mainly induces the formation and maturation of immune cells in the blood circulation.
-Foods that contain iron are sardines, beef, almond and cashew nuts, lentils, beans, firm tofu, etc.
+Copper , found in foods such as leafy greens, dark chocolate and oysters, participates in several immune system pathways, such as producing energy and supporting iron metabolism.
+Iron primarily induces the formation and maturation of immune cells in the bloodstream.
+Iron-containing foods include sardines, beef, almonds and cashews, lentils, beans, firm tofu, etc.

-Selenium is a powerful nutrient which functions as an antioxidant and protects against deleterious effects on the heart caused by the cytomegalovirus.
-It is taken up by eating broccoli, garlic, tuna, brazil nuts, etc. Zinc is often found in hair supplements to stimulate hair tissue growth but has an eminent role in the immune system as well.
-Like vitamin A, it helps to maintain the integrity of skin and protective mucosal membranes.
-Oysters, crab, chickpeas and yogurt are rich in zinc.
+Selenium is a powerful nutrient that acts as an antioxidant and protects against the heart damage caused by cytomegalovirus.
+It is absorbed by eating broccoli, garlic, tuna, Brazil nuts, etc. Zinc is often found in hair supplements to stimulate hair tissue growth, but also has an excellent role in the immune system.
+Like vitamin A, it helps maintain the integrity of the skin and protective mucous membranes.
+Oysters, crab, chickpeas, and yogurt are rich in zinc.

 immune4.jpg

-Besides a healthy diet, other factors can improve your lifestyle.
-If you're a smoker, you probably won't like what's coming, but it is highly suggested to quit smoking since it increases the risk of infections such as pneumonia.
-You may enjoy a glass of red wine or other alcoholic beverages at the end of the day.
-However, overconsumption of alcohol can reduce the ability of our body to defend against infection, so drink moderately.
-This means no more than 2 drinks of alcohol for men and 1 drink of alcohol for women .
+In addition to a healthy diet, other factors can improve your lifestyle.
+If you smoke, you probably don’t like what’s coming, but it is highly recommended to quit smoking because it increases the risk of infections such as pneumonia.
+You can enjoy a glass of red wine or other alcoholic beverages at the end of the day.
+However, overconsumption of alcohol can reduce our body’s ability to protect us from infections, so drink moderately.
+This means no more than 2 alcoholic beverages for men and 1 alcoholic beverage for women .

-Some people are not the biggest fan of fruits and vegetables and reach out for supplements that are concentrated sources of essential nutrients.
-There is still a lot of discussions on whether the intake of supplements will truly benefit the immune system .
-It may be useful to replenish those nutrients that you are missing from a lack of variety in your diet.
+Some people aren’t the biggest fans of fruits and vegetables and look for supplements that are concentrated sources of essential nutrients.
+There is still a lot of debate on whether taking supplements will really benefit the immune system .
+It can be helpful to supplement those nutrients that you are missing due to a lack of variety in your diet.

-Popular supplements are those that contain vitamins D and E, iron, calcium, Omega-3 (fish oil), Echinacea, garlic, probiotics, and (1,3) β-glucan.
-The lack of scientific evidence makes that a balanced diet is still preferred over additional intakes of supplements .
-It is crucial to respect the recommended dose since it may cause adverse effects when exceeded.
+Popular supplements include those containing vitamin D and E, iron, calcium, Omega-3 (fish oil), Echinacea, garlic, probiotics and (1,3) β-glucan.
+The lack of scientific evidence means that a balanced diet is still preferable to additional supplement intake .
+It is crucial to respect the recommended dose, as it can cause adverse effects if exceeded.

 immune6.jpg